 It contains chapters which subtly allow a child to empathise with everyday experiences which, through further discussion, allows a child to analyse the experiences, understand them and help to handle the emotional content.
 The intention is to allow the child the opportunity to cope with such situations in future in order to protect their welbeing.

-The book is completed and the programme has a pilot scheduled to run at a primary school in Harrow on the 25th February 2019.
-The pilot will take one week and from the feedback and otehr data corrected we will be able to prove 1.
+The book is completed and we are looking for a primary school run a pilot of the programme.
+The pilot will take one week and from the feedback and other data corrected we will be able to prove 1.
 Increased mental health awareness, 2.
 Reduced Stigma and 3.
 Increased resilience.

 This book is reading homework as part of a schools programme.
 The guide details the implentation of the programme which includes details about Roxy's Book.

 Assuming our success in achieving our outcomes and Funding permitting we expect to roll this programme out in as many primary schools as possible to support the generations each year.